evmcheb/wintermute-alpha/10-solana-stake/README.md

 - All sandwiches involve buying and selling the token in the same slot
 - In between the buy and sell txn, there will be another buy of the same token from the victim (we ignore reverse sandwiches)
 - Multiple transactions may be sandwiched in the same block
+- The malicious buy and sell transaction are made from the same associated token account.

 I wrote a Rust binary program that takes a block slot and returns the transactions that are part of a sandwich.
 It supports the Raydium AMM and includes swaps that don't directly call the Raydium contract (i.e. through the Jupiter aggregator).
 It supports V0 transactions and Address Lookup Table accounts.